nihaogxx/NASADict/README.md

 - Retrofit2 + Gson Convertor

-I used Retrofit2 for retreiving data from NASA server.
+I used Retrofit2 for retrieving data from NASA server.

 It takes a bit of initial setup, but after that deading with data becomes easy.